-(Editor’s Note: On the 35th anniversary of the iconic rockumentary This Is Spinal Tap, we are honored to have Marty DiBergi Jr., son of filmmaker Marty DiBergi, take a look back at the film’s funniest moments.
+(Editor’s Note: In light of news that This is Spinal Tap 2 is in the works, we are republishing this article.
+Originally published in 2019 to coincide with the 35th anniversary of the iconic rockumentary This Is Spinal Tap, Marty DiBergi Jr., son of filmmaker Marty DiBergi, took a look back at the film’s funniest moments.
 Below are his words, as he takes us on a trip through the classic film’s most humorous scenes.)

 My name is Marty DiBergi, Jr. I’m a writer.
 In the late fall of 1982, my father, filmmaker Marty DiBergi, heard that the UK band Spinal Tap were releasing a new album called Smell the Glove, and were planning their first tour of the United States in almost six years.
 He jumped at the chance to make a documentary, which hit theaters in March 1984, and the rest is history.